ishaBangla/SMElectronics/content/posts/NE555 Astable Calculator.md

 hi fi

-This NE555 Astable Calculator to determine frequency, duty cycle, and timing for your oscillator circuit.
+This advanced NE555 Astable Calculator to determine frequency, duty cycle, and timing for your oscillator circuit.
 <style>
   .calculator {
     max-width: 500px;